 An endotoxin called lipid A which is commonly found in the outer membrane of gram-negative bacteria is the primary virulence factor for Bartonella.
 The ability of the organism to invade erythrocytes and endothelial cells plays a major role in the pathogenesis of the disease process.
 The organism alters the immune system in such a way that makes the host susceptible to infections by other bacterial pathogens.
 After this acute phase, the organism invades the endovascular, lymphatic, and other organ systems of the body contributing to multiple presentations of the disease.

 After the lymphatic system, the eye is the most frequently affected organ.
 Ocular involvement can be subclinical and visual symptoms may not be a common presenting complaint.
 Neuroretinitis is an optic neuropathy classically characterized by optic disc swelling in the presence of a partial or complete macular star.
 Its prevalence in CSD is unclear, possibly seen in 1% to 2% of cases.
 Typically, neuroretinitis presents unilaterally.
-Neuroretinitis is highly suggestive of infection, whereas optic neuritis is an isolated inflammatory optic neuropathy secondary to demyelination.
+Neuroretinitis suggests infection, whereas optic neuritis is an isolated inflammatory optic neuropathy secondary to demyelination.

-Parinaud oculo-glandular syndrome that manifests as tender lymphadenopathy of pre-auricular, sub mandibular and cervical lymph nodes with the infection of the conjunctiva, eyelid, and adjacent skin surface occurs in about 2-8% of affected patients.
+Parinaud oculo-glandular syndrome that manifests as a tender lymphadenopathy of pre-auricular, submandibular and cervical lymph nodes with the infection of the conjunctiva, eyelid, and adjacent skin surface occurs in about 2-8% of affected patients.

 The neurological manifestation that have been reported in patients diagnosed with cat scratch disease include encephalopathy, transverse myelitis, radiculitis, and cerebellar ataxia.

 Another presentation of Bartonella infection includes negative culture endocarditis.
-Even though several species have been implicated in causing endocarditis Bartonella henslae and Bartonella quintana account for about 95% of endocarditis caused by Bartonella.
+Even though several species have been implicated in causing endocarditis Bartonella henselae and Bartonella quintana account for about 95% of endocarditis caused by Bartonella.

-Bacillary Angiomatosis is a vascular proliferative disease most often involving the skin, but it may involve other organs.
+Bacillary angiomatosis characterized by cutaneous lesions, subcutaneous masses, and bone lesions in AIDS patients.
+It is a vascular proliferative disease most often involving the skin, but it may involve other organs.
 The clinical differential diagnosis includes pyogenic granuloma, hemangioma, subcutaneous tumors, and Kaposi's sarcoma.
 The skin lesions are very similar to those reported for verruga peruana, the chronic form of Carrion's disease.
 Lesions can also involve the bone marrow, liver, spleen, or lymph nodes.

 Trench fever caused by Bartonella quintana presents with clinical features of malaise, fever, headache, bone pain and splenomegaly.
 The pattern of fever that occurs in trench fever is highly variable and ranges from a single episode to persistent fever lasting for several days.